-In this article, we’re going to take a look at what some hunters get up to in the off-season, the benefits of it, and how to best enjoy some of the downtime.
+In this article, we’re going to take a look at what some hunters get up to in the off-season, the benefits, and how to fully enjoy some of the downtime.

 1. Gear Inspection and Maintenance

-To maintain hunting gear you should do it without making it unpleasant and ensure to keep it still in the best condition possible for future hunts.
+To maintain hunting gear, do it without making it unpleasant, and ensure it stays in the best possible condition for future hunts.
 The off-season is the time to evaluate, clean, or repair all equipment.

 What to Inspect